GStreamer/gstreamer/docs/gst-validate-launcher.md

     gst-validate-launcher --medias-paths /path/to/sample_files/ --generate-media-info

-For remote streams, you should use `gst-validate-media-check-GST_API_VERSION`.
+For remote streams, you should use `gst-validate-media-check-1.0`.
 For an http stream you can for example do:

     gst-validate-media-check-GST_API_VERSION http://someonlinestream.com/thestream \